for-giobbe/PAINT/markdowns/part_4.md

 ![Image description](https://github.com/for-giobbe/PAINT/blob/main/images/AD_crema_WGCNA_custom_heatmap.jpg)

-In the figures only the modules which have a significative correlation to AD_S / AD_L / CT_S / CT_L are represented.
+In the figures only the modules which have a significative (wether positive or negative) correlation to AD_S / AD_L / CT_S / CT_L are represented.
 Moreover, modules which also have a correlation of the same direction to respectively AD_0 / CT_0 are excluded.